A-levels are looming closer by the day, so what are the best last-minute revision tips?

 Although a 6 hour revision session might seem productive, it’s often the opposite.

-Break your revision up into 30-45 minute segments are work hard in those sessions.
+Break your revision up into 30-45 minute segments and work hard in those sessions.
 After each session, take a 5-10 minute break.
 Switch off and do something relaxing.

 What works for me is going for a short walk or sitting in the garden.
 Whatever helps you feel more relaxed and calms your mind for the next intense session, do that!